Phil Klay: Writing and teaching career

 Klay’s first novel, entitled Missionaries, was published by Penguin Press in October 2020.
 It was included on Barack Obama’s perennial list of his favorite books of the year.

 As of 2022, Klay was a faculty member in the Masters of Fine Arts (MFA) creative writing program at Fairfield University.

 In 2022, Klay returned a second time on the Storybound podcast for a special adaptation of his essay "Citizen Soldier".

-Personal life
+Reception and recognition

+Redeployment —Klay’s debut book publication— received immediate and positive recognition when it appeared.
+Writing in the Daily Beast, Brian Castner described the book "a clinic in the profanities of war".
+He wrote: